shine2lay/speakeasy-pokeapi/README.md

 Depending on the user and use cases, It might be nice to extract out abstractions that would make it easier to get related data to the object.
 This is a very rough idea of what I am thinking, assuming we are working with all endpoints rather than just the two required

+The main idea is to have the main domain as classes and have methods within it that fetches related data to that domain object.
 ```
 Pokemon.getByAbilities()
 Pokemon.getByMoves()